melindab/solo/_PRESS-RELEASE.md

   > PatternMatch implements a human-readable API that requires no knowledge of regular expressions.

 ## Quote from You ##
-  > "PatternMatch replaces cryptic regular expression code with easy-to-read functions and parameters."
+  > "PatternMatch replaces cryptic regular expression code with easy-to-read functions and parameters." — Melinda Budde

 ## How to Get Started ##
   > To get started, [need to fill in].